 This content is current only at the time of printing.
 This document was printed on 29 January 2023.
 A current copy is located at https://apvma.gov.au/node/18486

 You are here

-Label directions on registered products are based on assessments and approved by the APVMA.
-Labels state when to spray and how much to be effective, while minimising exposure to users, animals, the environment – and the community.
+Label directions on registered products are based on assessments and approved by the Australian Pesticides and Veterinary Medicines Authority (APVMA).
+Labels state when to spray and how much to be effective while minimising exposure to users, animals, the environment – and the community.

-Chemical drift—also referred to as spray drift—must be avoided and can be dangerous.
+Chemical drift, also referred to as spray drift, must be avoided and can be dangerous.
 Whether using an insect spray at home or an agricultural spray on a farm, following the label or permit instructions reduces everyone’s exposure.
-Farmers should follow the operating principals in relation to spray drift risk.
+Farmers should follow the operating principles in relation to spray drift risk.

 A product's effectiveness (efficacy) is scientifically assessed by the APVMA during the registration process, based on being used as directed on the product label.
 This means the product should be used exactly as directed or it may not work as expected.